You are eligible to apply for the MPA Program if you:

 If you do not have a copy of your qualification and transcript we suggest that you contact the institution that issued your award and ask them to provide you with either a copy of your transcript, or other official certified documentation stating your name, the qualification and the date awarded, an overview of the content of the program and the competencies/subjects completed by you.

-If TRA cannot verify the content of your training, your qualification may not be considered for Points Advice.
+If TRA cannot verify the content of your training, your qualification may not be considered for an MPA.

-To request feedback, please email traenquiries [at] education.gov.au with your personal information including your TRA number.
-Please note responses to feedback requests can take up to two working days.
+To request feedback, please email traenquiries [at] dese.gov.au with your personal information including your TRA number.
+Please note responses to feedback requests can take up to ten working days.

 TRA is only able to comment on employment undertaken in occupations it is authorised to assess.